 If I told you I could save you 20% on your monthly grocery bill, you’d sit up and take notice right?

+The easiest way to save doesn’t involve coupon clipping or buying in bulk, it is as simple as this: stop throwing away your food!
 Approximately 40% of food produced in Canada goes to waste, and 47% of that waste happens at home.
 In your home.
 In my home.
 Ugh, that’s hard to admit.

 Our packed fridges hide moulding fruits and veg and our overflowing cupboards hoard half-empty boxes of stale crackers.
 And this sad, ignored food is the very same food you were so excited to put in your grocery cart, a few short weeks ago.